stnolting/neorv32/README.md

 ### Using the CPU in Stand-Alone Mode

-If you do not want to use the NEORV32 processor setup, you can also use the CPU in stand-alone mode and build your own system around it.
+If you *do not* want to use the NEORV32 processor setup, you can also use the CPU in stand-alone mode and build your own system around it.
 The top entity of the stand-alone **NEORV32 CPU** is [`rtl/core/neorv32_cpu.vhd`](https://github.com/stnolting/neorv32/blob/master/rtl/core/neorv32_cpu.vhd).
 Note that the CPU uses a proprietary interface for accessing data and instruction memory.
 More information can be found in the
 [:page_facing_up: NEORV32 data sheet](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf).

-:warning: It is recommended to use the processor setup even if you only want to use the CPU.
-Simply disable all the processor-internal modules via the generics and you will get a "CPU wrapper" that provides a minimal CPU environment and an external memory interface (like AXI4).
-This setup also allows to further use the default bootloader and application makefiles.
+:information_source: It is recommended to use the processor setup even if you only want to use the CPU.
+Simply disable all the processor-internal modules via the generics and you will get a "CPU wrapper" that already provides a minimal CPU environment and an external memory interface (like AXI4).
+This setup also allows to further use the default bootloader and software framework.
 From this base you can start building your own processor system.

 ### Alternative Top Entities